ElHussler/JetBack/README.md

 # JetBack
-Restore the jetpack to its former glory after the Lethal Company public beta nerfed it
+Restore the Lethal Company jetpack functionality (speed, acceleration, relative fuel consumption) to its former glory after a recent nerf in the public beta

 To apply this mod:
 1) Set up BepInEx on your Lethal Company installation using their instructions